puglia italy

 Average temperature in August: 20°C

-One of Ireland’s best kept secrets, only those in the know are aware that to experience the Emerald Isle at its best is to skip Dublin and head for Ireland's Ancient East.
-Here, you’ll discover Cork, the country’s up-and-coming city destination that is set to rival the capital.
-Brimming with thriving pubs, impressive galleries – we’d recommend Crawford to get a glimpse of the Canova Casts – and one of the best restaurant scenes in Ireland, there’s plenty to fill a weekend itinerary.
-While we admit this isn’t your typical summer break, the city of Cork has plenty to tempt foodies with its Cork English Market, dating back to 1788, and whisky connoisseurs Jameson Distillery Midleton.
+One of Ireland’s best kept secrets, only those in the know are aware that, to experience the Emerald Isle at its best, you should skip Dublin and head for Ireland's Ancient East.
+Here, you’ll discover Cork, the up-and-coming city destination set to rival the capital.
+Brimming with thriving pubs, impressive galleries – we recommend Crawford to get a glimpse of the Canova Casts – and one of the best restaurant scenes in Ireland, there’s plenty to fill a weekend itinerary.
+While we admit this isn’t your typical summer break, the city of Cork has plenty to tempt foodies with its Cork English Market, dating back to 1788, and whisky connoisseurs thanks to Jameson Midleton Distillery.
 A hop, skip and a jump away is the world-famous Blarney Castle, home to the Blarney Stone, which, according to legend, can bestow anyone who kisses it with the ‘gift of the gab’.
 Lucky you.

 Provence, South of France